mrlordkaj/i2cdevlib-pi/README.md

 ## What I did

 My effort is wrap whole Jeff Rowberg's `i2cdevlib` from Arduino to run on RaspberryPi without (or minimum) tweaks of his code.
+Therefore, we will gain benefits of further update from original project.
-Beside, I made a simulation of Arduino `Serial` on linux `stdio` for easier debugging and rewritten some of 3D demos.
+I also made a simulation of Arduino `Serial` on linux `stdio` for easier debugging, and rewritten some of 3D demos.

 All contribution of coding or testing device are welcome.